People who have had trauma

 - Neglect is when someone who is supposed to be supporting you does not do it properly.

 These things could happen one time, or many times.

 Abuse, bullying and neglect can cause you to have trauma.

 You can tell someone you trust if abuse, bullying or neglect is happening or has happened to you.
 Even if it has only happened one time, you can still tell someone you trust about it.
 Someone you trust could be a carer, family member, friend, support worker or doctor.

-There is a Royal Commission into Violence, Abuse, Neglect and Exploitation of People with Disabilities.
-A Royal Commission means that a group of people are listening to the experiences of people with disability and will tell the government how to make things better.
-You can find more information on their website – they have Easy Read information.
+There was a Royal Commission into Violence, Abuse, Neglect and Exploitation of People with Disabilities.
+A Royal Commission means that a group of people listened to the experiences of people with disability and told the government how to make things better.
+You can find more information and what they found on their website – they have Easy Read information.

 Concerns you may have when getting help for your mental health and what you can do

 My mental health worker does not ask about bad things that have happened to me in the past

 It is important to get help if bad things have happened to you and you think you have trauma.
 Your mental health worker may not ask you about these things and it can be hard to tell someone about them.
 Many people feel stressed or worried when discussing trauma, this is normal.
 But discussing trauma can help you.